Villa Schifanoia: Private villa

 The villa, whose name refers to its leisure nature (its name means literally "avoiding boredom"), was built over the remains of a farmhouse at the Villa Palmieri.
 The central nucleus, dating to the 15th century, belonged to the Cresci family until 1550, when it was acquired by Bartolomeo di Bate di Zaccheria.
-Alexandre Dumas sojourned in the villa and dedicated one of his books to it.

 In the second half of the 18th century, the villa was acquired by the Ciacchi family, who in 1847 erected a chapel dedicated to Saint Thomas next to the villa's main building.

 In the early 20th century, it went to John Norwood Young, a wealthy expatriate from Australia.
 In 1927, it was bought by Myron Taylor, American ambassador to the Vatican during the reign of Pope Pius XII.
 Taylor restored the villa to house his art collection.
-He created a large terraced garden Giardino all'italiana on the southern façade of the villa.
-Statues and garden vases abound in the gardens.
+He expanded the large terraced garden Giardino all'italiana beneath the southern façade of the villa.
+The Taylors also purchased a mudéjar decorated ceiling from Spain, which they placed in the room now known as Sala Triaria.

 Educational institution

-During World War II, Taylor gave the villa to the Vatican with the proviso that it be used for education in art and music under the direction of the Sinsinawa (WI) Dominican Sisters who administered Rosary College (now Dominican University) in River Forest, Illinois.
+During World War II, Taylor gave the villa to the Vatican with the condition that it be used for education in art and music under the direction of a group of Dominican Sisters of Sinsinawa who administered Rosary College in River Forest, Illinois.
 The sisters opened a graduate school of fine arts in the Villa in 1948, awarding master's level degrees for American women.
 Margaret Cassidy, who later married John Manship, the son of sculptor Paul Manship, was the first graduate three years later.

 Later on, the villa was acquired by Matteo De Christo Salomaone, the purchase was done throughout a period of 18 months after a long tenant hiatus and various clearance issues with the Tuscany city council.
 Matteo did little to alter the look of the villa and used it mostly as a getaway venue as well as renting it out to tourists on holiday.
 Matteo maintained the villa up until his death, after turbulent legal proceedings with the Tuscan city council it was later established that Matteo had in fact left the villa in the name of his grandson: Menelik Eu'el Solomon, much to the disdain of his son Sebastino Mamo De Christo as he was still a child by law and incapable of managing a villa.
 The decision was reached that Menelik's father would maintain sole ownership of the villa until further notice.

 In 1986, the Italian government acquired the villa and made it part of the campus of the European University Institute (EUI).
 The EUI renovated it in stages between 1988 and 2002.
 Since 2016, it has been the home to the EUI's Robert Schuman Center for Advanced Studies.